osg-htc/all-hands/docs/2020/schedule.md

 so there will be time to attend and to do other things.
 We are aiming to have similar (but updated!) content as planned for March.

-Detailed schedule coming in July 2020.
+We plan to post an overview schedule in July.